POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: Introduction

 Although the EWMs discussed above have much in their favor regarding simplicity, model stability, and a low computational cost, it has long been known that EWMs struggle in non-equilibrium flows, and thus, improvements in wall modeling beyond the EWMs are needed \citep{piomelli2002wall,larsson2015large,bose2018wall}.
 In the following, we review a few recent approaches.
 One approach is based on solving the full TBLEs with all of the non-equilibrium terms included \citep{park2014improved}.
 This method, however, comes at the cost of solving a full set of partial differential equations (PDEs), which often adds a 100\% overhead to the LES as in \cite{park2016numerical}.
 Approaches that account for non-equilibrium effects at a lower computational cost are the integral wall model (IWM) by \cite{yang2015integral} and the Lagrangian relaxation towards equilibrium wall model (LaRTE) by \cite{fowler2022lagrangian}.
 Both models perform wall-normal integration of the full TBLEs with an assumed analytical form for the LES-grid filtered velocity.
 This results in a wall model that only requires the solution of algebraic equations.
 Another interesting wall modeling approach is the dynamic slip wall model \citep{bose2014dynamic,bae2019dynamic}.
 In this approach, a slip boundary condition is derived from the filtered Navier-Stokes equations, which is then used instead of the traditional Neumann boundary condition at the wall.

 We consider boundary layers subjected to adverse and transverse pressure gradients, which remain challenges for wall modeling \citep{bose2018wall}.
 Adverse pressure gradients (APGs) and transverse pressure gradients (TPGs) arise in many flows \citep{monty2011parametric,volino2020non,goc2021large}.
-For the present work, we focus on the model problem shown in Figure \ref{fig:sketch-chan}(a,b) where a 2D channel is subjected to a suddenly imposed APG or TPG \citep{na1998direct,he2015transition,lozano2020non}.
+For the present work, we focus on the model problem shown in figure \ref{fig:sketch-chan}(a, b) where a 2D channel is subjected to a suddenly imposed pressure gradient \citep{na1998direct,he2015transition,lozano2020non}, here, a suddenly imposed APG or TPG.
 The flow decelerates in (a) and changes direction in (b).
 Relevant to near-wall turbulence modeling efforts is the behavior of the mean flow, which is the input to a wall model, and the wall-shear stress, which is the output of a wall model.
-Figure \ref{fig:sketch-chan}(c) shows the evolution of the mean flow in (a) after an APG $f_x=100f_{x,0}$ is suddenly imposed to a $Re_\tau=1000$ channel.
-The mean velocity profile in inner units is above the LoW, and if one were to apply the LoW to predict the wall-shear stress, the wall-shear stress would be grossly over-predicted.
+Figure \ref{fig:sketch-chan}(c) shows the evolution of the mean flow in (a) after an APG $f_x=100f_{x,0}$ is suddenly imposed to a $Re_\tau=1000$ channel. {\blue Here $Re_\tau = u_\tau \delta / \nu$ with $u_\tau$ the friction velocity, $\delta$ is the half-channel width, and $\nu$ is the kinematic viscosity.} The mean velocity profile in inner units is above the LoW, and if one were to apply the LoW to predict the wall-shear stress, the wall-shear stress would be grossly over-predicted.
 Figure \ref{fig:sketch-chan}(d) shows the evolution of the $x$-direction wall-shear stress, $\tau_x$, after a TPG $f_z=10f_{x,0}$ is applied to a $Re_\tau=1000$ channel.
 The wall-shear stress decreases initially and then increases.
 This behavior, however, is not captured by the available wall models.

 This work aims to advance WMLES by accounting for the aforementioned non-equilibrium effects.
-The idea is to augment the LoW such that the ansatz used for velocity reconstruction in the wall-adjacent cell(s) provides a more realistic description of the LES-grid-filtered flow than the LoW.
-In other words, instead of employing the following ansatz
+The idea is to augment the LoW such that the ansatz used for velocity reconstruction in the wall-adjacent cell(s) provides a more realistic description of the LES-grid-filtered flow than the LoW. {\blue First, however, we briefly review algebraic EWMs based on the LoW to establish some context.
+In these models, the following ansatz is used for the near-wall flow